Siemens Charger: Long Island Rail Road/Metro-North Railroad/CTDOT

-In December 2020, New York's Metropolitan Transportation Authority (MTA) approved a Federal Transit Administration-funded contract for 19 dual-mode locomotives based on the Charger design.
-The locomotives will replace the 31 existing GE Genesis locomotives used on the Metro-North Railroad's Hudson Line, Harlem Line, and Danbury Branch; they will use third rail electric power whenever available, instead of only in Manhattan.
-The contract had options for 144 additional locomotives: 40 for Metro-North, 66 for the Long Island Rail Road, 20 for the New York State Department of Transportation (for Amtrak Empire Service trains), and 25 for the Connecticut Department of Transportation (CTDOT).
+In December 2020, New York's Metropolitan Transportation Authority (MTA) approved a Federal Transit Administration-funded contract for 19 dual-mode locomotives based on the Charger platform.
+The locomotives were ordered to replace the existing GE Genesis fleet used on Metro-North Railroad's Hudson Line, Harlem Line, and Danbury Branch.
+Unlike the GE Genesis P32AC-DM locomotives they replace, which can only operate in electric mode for about 10 minutes due to thermal limitations, the new locomotives are designed for continuous operation using third rail electric power, reducing diesel use in electrified territory.

+The contract included options for up to 144 additional locomotives: 40 for Metro-North, 66 for the Long Island Rail Road (LIRR), 20 for the New York State Department of Transportation (NYSDOT) for use on Amtrak's Empire Service, and 25 for the Connecticut Department of Transportation (CTDOT).

-Immediately after awarding the contract, Metro-North ordered an additional eight locomotives from its options, and CTDOT ordered six from its options, bringing the total order to 33.
-The additional units will allow for the complete replacement of the P32AC-DM locomotives in the Metro-North equipment pool and allow for service increases on the Danbury and Waterbury branches.
-Delivery of the 33 locomotives is expected to be completed in 2027.
-The first two units were delivered in October 2024, and the first units entered service in September 2025.
+Immediately after the contract award, Metro-North exercised options for eight additional locomotives, while CTDOT ordered six units for branch line service.
+These additional orders increased the total to 33 locomotives and were intended to allow the full replacement of the P32AC-DM fleet while supporting expanded service on the Danbury and Waterbury branches.
+Delivery of the initial 33 locomotives was expected to be completed in 2027.

+The first two locomotives were delivered in October 2024, and the first units entered revenue service in September 2025.